fitzagard/li3_mongouman/README.md

   * Editing users (email, password, about...)
 * Session Control via MongoDB

-## Instalation - Warning: Proejct Pre-Alpha Do not Use Yet
+## Instalation - Warning: Project Pre-Alpha Do not Use Yet

 Checkout **li3_mongouman** to either of your library directories: